jmbh/jmbh.github.io/_posts/2016-11-01-Predictability-in-network-models.md

 [1] 344  17
 {% endhighlight %}

 The datasets contains complete responses to 17 PTSD symptoms of 344 individuals.
 The answer categories for the intensity of symptoms ranges from 1 'not at all' to 5 'extremely'.
+The exact wording of all symptoms is in the [paper of McNally and colleagues](http://cpx.sagepub.com/content/3/6/836.short).

 Estimate Network Model